Jakob Larsen (handballer): Career

 Larsen played for four years for the Danish club, Nyborg GIF Håndbold, moving to the Danish Handball League at GOG.
-He played to season with GOG before moving to Otterup HK in the 2000–201 season.
+He played to season with GOG before moving to Otterup HK in the 2000–2001 season.
 The Spanish side Zaragoza noticed Jakob Larsen during the 2001 World Championship in a match against Spain and Larsen was sold to Zaragoza in February 2001.

 Larsen returned to Denmark that same year and joined a local club in Odense in order to combine handball and his studies.
 He later rejoined GOG.
 In 2004, he signed with the French side Saint-Raphaël Var Handball, playing for two seasons with the club.
 In 2006, he returned to GOG and played until the club's bankruptcy in 2010.
 In all, Larsen won two Danish championships with GOG.
-He played the following two season for Faaborg HK on an amateur contract before starting his career as a trainer.
+He played the following two season for Faaborg HK on an amateur contract before starting his career as a coach.